mlliarm/mlliarm.github.io/README.md

 - The theory ([eg](https://en.wikipedia.org/wiki/Vapnik%E2%80%93Chervonenkis_dimension), [eg'](https://en.wikipedia.org/wiki/Probably_approximately_correct_learning), [eg''](https://en.wikipedia.org/wiki/Statistical_learning_theory)) although it's pretty nice, nobody seems to give a damn about it nowadays.

 - After working 2.5 years as a GCP Data Engineer at Webhelp ES, now I'm working as an Apigee Solutions Engineer in the same company.
-I think every Data Engineer should know how to create an API (REST, gRPC) for their backend data infrastructure.
+I think every Cloud Engineer should know how to create an API (REST, gRPC) for their backend data infrastructure.

 - Inspired by Archimedes (Αρχιμήδης).
 Engineer during the day but a mathematician at heart.